 If you hadn’t become a project manager, then …

 … some little unmanaged project would probably be sitting somewhere in the corner, crying.
 Actually, I do not feel like I “became” a project manager.
 It’s more like I am doing what I am good at and what makes me happy.
 And right now that has brought me here.
 As I stated in my introduction to the company eight months ago: I still believe that you can become almost anything, but keep in mind that there are only a very few success stories about career changers who venture into dentistry or brain surgery on a whim. ????

 Trick or treat?

-As someone who loves “tricking” as much as I do, I also had to develop a liking of being tricked early on.
-It’s a two way street.
+As someone who loves “tricking” as much as I do, I also had to develop a liking for being tricked early on.
+It’s a two-way street.